-Preheat the oven to 350 degrees F and adjust a rack to the center.
+Preheat the oven to 350°F and adjust a rack to the center.

-Us a pastry brush to coat the bottom and sides of a 9 x 2-inch cake pan with 1 teaspoon of the olive oil.
-Then sprinkle the oil evenly with 1 tablespoon of the sugar.
+Us a pastry brush to coat the bottom and sides of 2 round (9 x 3-inch) cake pans with 1 teaspoon of the olive oil.
+Then sprinkle each oil-coated pan evenly with about 1/2 tablespoon of the sugar.